torrejonv/teranode/docs/services/rpc.md

   - If broadcasting fails, it returns an error indicating that the transaction was rejected along with a message detailing the reason (e.g., network errors, validation failures on the network side).

 6. **Success Response**:
-  - If the transaction is successfully broadcast, the function returns a success response, which might include the transaction ID or a success message.
+  - If the transaction is successfully broadcast, the function returns a success response, which includes the transaction ID of the broadcast transaction

 ### 3.8.
 Command - Submit Mining Solution